iAmJustCam/healix/SETUP.md

-# Stack Align CLI Setup
+# Healix CLI Setup

-This document describes how to set up and use the Stack Align CLI tool.
+This document describes how to set up and use the Healix CLI tool.

 ## Building the Project